theory/pgenv/README.md

 It is important to note that `earliest` and `latest` have nothing to do with the time you installed PostgreSQL by means of `pgenv`: they refer only to PostgreSQL *stable* versions.
+Both `earliest` and `latest` accept an option PostgreSQL major version, in such case they resolve within that major version.
+For instance `earliest 15` means "the earliest version within only major version 15".
 To better clarify this, the following snippet shows you which aliases point to which versions in an example installation.

 ```
-9.6.19                 <-- earliest (also earliest 9.6)
+9.6.19                 <-- earliest (also 'earliest 9.6')
 9.6.20      <-- latest 9.6
 12.2        <-- earliest 12
 12.4        <-- latest 12
 13beta2
-13.0                   <-- latest (also latest 13)
+13.0                   <-- latest (also 'latest 13')
 ```

+It is possible to specify some options via command line flags, that are parsed by `getopt(1)`.
+Options can be specified with a short command line flag or by a long name (e.g., `-v` or `--verbose`).

 The subcommands are: